Veridise/llzk-lib/doc/1_setup.md

-cmake --build . --target install popd # back to llvm-project popd # back to third-party popd # back to top level.
+cmake --build . --target install popd # back to llvm-project popd # back to third-party popd # back to top level

 # Use an alias to avoid "prefixed in the source directory" CMake error.
-ln -sv $PWD/third-party/llvm-install-root ~/llvm-install-root-llzklib-vscode export INSTALL_ROOT=~/llvm-install-root-llzklib-vscode
+ln -sv $PWD/third-party/llvm-install-root ~/llvm-install-root-llzklib export INSTALL_ROOT=~/llvm-install-root-llzklib

 # Generate LLZK build configuration.
 # You can set BUILD_TESTING=off if you don't want to enable tests.